humanitiesplusdesign/data-pen/workshop1.md

 1:00-3:30 **Review of relevant work at Aalto**

+ * Data editing -related tools
-1. Recon, a multipurpose tool for semi-automatic matching of records against a SPARQL endpoint
+   1. [Recon](http://github.com/jiemakel/recon/), a multipurpose tool for semi-automatic matching of records against a SPARQL endpoint (identity reconciliation/resolution)
-1. SeCo Lexical Analysis Service, a web service for lexical analysis
+   1. [Mare](http://jiemakel.github.io/mare/), a tool for simple map-reducing of CSV Files
+   1. Fica, a tool in development for quickly categorizing and interpreting data.
+   7. [Snapper](http://jiemakel.github.io/snapper/), an editor for the Turtle serialization of RDF
+ * Data visualization tools
+   5. [VISU](http://jiemakel.github.io/visu/), a visual SPARQL query tool
+   8. [SPARQL Faceter](http://www.sotasampo.fi/), a configurable tool for faceted search of Linked Data
+   1. [Khepri](http://jiemakel.github.io/khepri/), Khepri, a modular visual exploratory tool for Linked Data
+   1. [War-Sampo](http://www.sotasampo.fi/), a collection of views into the Second World War in Finland
+   6. [Aether](http://jiemakel.github.io/aether/), a tool for exploring statistics of Linked Data datasets
-1. CORE, a contextual reader based on Linked Data
+ * [CORE](http://demo.seco.tkk.fi/ww1/), a contextual reader based on Linked Data
+ * Support tools
-4. ARPA, a web service for configurable automated entity recognition from text against a SPARQL endpoint
+   4. [ARPA](http://demo.seco.tkk.fi/arpa-demo/), a web service for configurable automated entity recognition from text against a SPARQL endpoint
-5. VISU, a visual SPARQL query tool
-6. Aether, a tool for exploring statistics of Linked Data datasets
-7. Snapper, an editor for the Turtle serialization of RDF
+   1. [SeCo Lexical Analysis Service](http://demo.seco.tkk.fi/las/), a web service for lexical analysis

 ---

 ##Wednesday, June 1: Use Cases and Case Studies

 10:30-12:30 **Cataloging and Context**